 - Are you passionate about what you do?

-- What things are currently preventing you from exceeding at work?
+- What is currently preventing you from excelling at work?

 - Are you fulfilling your potential?

-- What would you change about the work process?
+- What would you change about your current work process?

 - Are you ready to hustle for a year or more until you reach the next level?